 Please subscribe devotional materials directly from Joel Osteen, Rick Warren, Kenneth Copeland, Joyce Meyer and Our Daily Bread Ministries official website.
 This site is mainly an archive of devotion materials for reference with sole purpose to encourage believers with the WORD of GOD and to invite many to turn to GOD through CHRIST JESUS as their Saviour and LORD.

-You Can Remove “Spiritual Roadblocks” by Joyce Meyer Ministries daily devotional - posted February 23, Tuesday
+You Can Remove “Spiritual Roadblocks” by Joyce Meyer - posted February 23 Thursday

 It is good for me to draw near to God; I have put my trust in the Lord God and made Him my refuge, that I may tell of all Your works. — Psalm 73:28